hackclub/sprig/docs/docs.md

 It was made by Hack Club, a global community of teen coders who believe people learn best by making things they care about and sharing them with others.
-All of the Sprig engine is about 15 functions.

 If this is your first time using Sprig try playing through the starter game.
 After that check out the gallery.
 You can also start with an empty file and go through [this tutorial](https://github.com/hackclub/sprig-gallery/blob/main/src/routes/getting-started.md#lets-make-our-first-game-in-sprig).

 If you get stuck you can talk to other people in the community